-In 2015, we granted restricted stock unit awards to our Named Executive Officers ranging from 60,000 to 110,000 shares based on individual and Company performance, then-current stock option holdings, market conditions and level of responsibility.
-In 2015, we granted no stock options to our Named Executive Officers.
-In performing its review of our Chief Executive Officer's equity compensation, the Compensation Committee considered market data, data regarding equity compensation practices for chief executive officers of comparable companies, and the total amount, vesting status and the strike prices of historic equity grants received by this executive.
-The Committee also considered the significant roles Mr. LoCascio, Mr. Murphy, Ms. Greenberg, and Mr. Dean play in driving the Company's performance and setting its strategic priorities, as well as their overall level of performance.
-Based on all of these factors, the Committee determined that it was in the best interest of the Company and its stockholders to grant each of Mr. LoCascio and Mr. Murphy with a restricted stock unit award of 100,000 shares, Ms. Greenberg with a restricted stock unit award of 60,000 shares, and Mr. Dean with a restricted stock unit award of 90,000 shares.
-Mr. Vanounou received a restricted stock unit award of 110,000 shares based on his employment agreement with the Company.
+In 2017, we granted stock options to our Named Executive Officers ranging from 20,000 to 80,000 options to purchase shares of stock and restricted stock units of 250,000 shares based on individual and Company performance, then-current stock option holdings, market conditions and level of responsibility.
+In performing its review of our Chief Executive Officer's equity compensation, the Compensation Committee considered market data, data regarding equity compensation practices for chief executive officers of companies, and the total amount, vesting status and the strike prices of historic equity grants received by this executive.
+The Committee also considered the significant roles Mr. LoCascio, Mr. Murphy, Ms. Greenberg, Mr. Vanounou and Mr. Carlough play in driving the Company's performance and setting its strategic priorities, as well as their overall level of performance.
+Based on all of these factors, the Committee determined that it was in the best interest of the Company and its stockholders to grant each of Mr. LoCascio, Mr. Murphy, Ms. Greenberg, Mr. Vanounou options to purchase 80,000 shares of stock and Mr. Carlough with options to purchase 20,000 shares.
+In addition, Mr. LoCascio received 250,000 restricted stock unit awards on December 28, 2017 which vest in one third increments on each of December 28, 2018, December 28, 2020.